 Illegal Art: An Unlikely Act Restores Vivacity in the Streets

-The image next to the Mayfair looks recalcitrant, just like the man it portrays.
+The image next to the Mayfair looks recalcitrant, much like the man it portrays.
 It was created by the internationally recognized street artist, Gaia, and is one of many portraits from the artist’s Legacy Series.
-Gaia has been creating art in Baltimore’s streets since he began attending the nearby Maryland Institute College of Art (MIC).
+Gaia has been creating art in Baltimore’s streets since he began attending the nearby Maryland Institute College of Art (MICA).
 He has expressed that the intent behind these pieces was to “reinscribe[sic] the figures who have shaped our landscape back onto the surface of their legacy, the infrastructure and polices that we have inherited and must navigate”(Gaia, Legacy Series, Baltimore n.d.).
 Affixed to the facade of a forgotten building, the rendering of Weinberg looks out onto a parking lot of the opposite block.
 That entire square block was once one of Weinberg’s holdings, and the fact that it’s now a parking lot serves as testament to what little Weinberg had done for Baltimore’s revitalization.
 Gaia’s artwork is a reminder of this disastrous tale.

 Gaia is not alone in his efforts, of course; numerous artists are dipping their brushes in Howard Street’s colorful palette.
 Local artist Nanook, another MICA student, has some of his bright paintings on display here.
 Additionally, a great deal of the remaining work on Howard Street can be attributed to a third, perhaps lesser-known, artist: Nether.
 There are even more, still, but these three seem to be most active and most passionate.
 I’ve had the fortunate opportunity to speak with all three of these artists individually.
 Prior to meeting them, I believed that street artists, whether they realize it or not, are motivators for transformation.
 As it turns out, each artist recognized this role and felt a connection to it in one way or another.
 What they’ve had to say about street art’s potential has been entirely on par with my own theory.